For daily wit & wisdom, sign up for the Almanac newsletter.

 What Do Great Horned Owls Eat?

-The great horned owl has earned the nickname “Tiger of the Air” or “Tiger Owl” due to its fierce hunting talent, so don’t expect one to visit your birdfeeder anytime soon: They are carnivorous predators, classified by biologists as general feeders.
+The great horned owl has earned the nickname “Tiger of the Air” or “Tiger Owl” due to its fierce hunting talent, so don’t expect one to visit your bird feeder anytime soon: They are carnivorous predators, classified by biologists as general feeders.
 This means that they are capable of hunting and eating almost any animal that whets their appetite.
 For the most part, great horned owls enjoy a diet of mammals and sometimes other birds, snakes, scorpions, frogs, and insects.
 They favor small rodents (like mice and squirrels), rabbits, and even some small marsupials (like opossums).
 The further north these owls live, the more likely they are to eat other birds (and even smaller owls).

 As large as their eyes may be, great horned owls are farsighted, so they have to back away from close objects to see them clearly.
 But don’t underestimate them: Because the great horned owl hunts live prey, they need better vision than songbirds.
 Their eyes are powerful for things far away, providing them with binocular vision that helps them judge depth and distance swiftly.
 Although their ears are small slits, great horned owls also have excellent hearing and have been known to hunt almost entirely by sound.

 The great horned owl flies with grace, power, and speed, unlike the hesitant, wavering flight of other, smaller owls.
-Not to mention its powerful grip: When hunting, it will swoop down to capture the intended prey in its talons.
+Not to mention its powerful grip: When hunting, this owl will swoop down to capture the intended prey in its talons.
 Its clutch is so strong that practically nothing can loosen it.

 Where and When to Spot Great Horned Owls

-One of the most common owls in North America, the great horned owl, can survive in almost all habitats and can even be found in some parts of South America.
+One of the most common owls in North America, the great horned owl can survive in almost all habitats and can even be found in some parts of South America.

 Since they are nocturnal, hunting mostly at night, dusk is the best time to look for them.
 That being said, great horned owls may also hunt on dark, overcast days in the winter if they are in great need of food.